rharish101/vim-config/README.md

-# vim-config
+# Vim Configuration

-This is a repository holding my vim configuration, including vimrc and plugins.
+This is a repository holding my Vim configuration, including vimrc and plugins.
-I use vim's default package management to manage my vim plugins.
+I use vim's default package management to manage my Vim plugins.
+Therefore, Vim versions older than 8 are unsupported.

 The directory structure is kept as such for easy usage through GNU Stow.